apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/7-use-gpus.md

 ## Allocate data to a GPU

 MXNet's ndarray is very similar to NumPy's.
-One major difference is that MXNet's ndarray has a `device` attribute specifieing which device an array is on.
+One major difference is that MXNet's ndarray has a `device` attribute specifying which device an array is on.
 By default, arrays are stored on `npx.cpu()`.
 To change it to the first GPU, you can use the following code, `npx.gpu()` or `npx.gpu(0)` to indicate the first GPU.

 ```{.python .input}
 gpu = npx.gpu() if npx.num_gpus() > 0 else npx.cpu()